 Stress

-Most everyone deals with daily stress, but those with a mental illness may struggle with managing it well.
-This can trigger a mental illness relapse, especially if that stress is sudden, significant, or long-lasting.
+Almost everyone deals with daily stress, but those with a mental illness may struggle with managing it well.
+This can trigger an emotional relapse, especially if that stress is sudden, significant or long-lasting.
 Stress taxes the brain and the body due to the constant presence of fight-or-flight hormones.
-This makes it hard for a person with mental illness to maintain control.
+This makes it hard for a person with a mental illness to maintain control.
 It can also impact the function of medications.

 Relationship Issues